Arnavphukan1996/Arnav_Portfolio/README.md

 ## [Project 1: Flipkart Data Analysis](https://github.com/Arnavphukan1996/PythonProject/tree/main/Flipkart%20Data%20Analysis)
-#### Aim:
+#### Project Overview:
-To perform EDA on mobile data of two websites using web-scraping technique.
+- To perform EDA on mobile data of two websites using web-scraping technique.
-#### Objective:
-Find out the feasible range for buying phone based on some features such as rating,discount etc.
+- Find out the feasible range for buying phone based on some features such as rating,discount etc.

 ##### Graph Showing the Highest Model Brand and Trending Phone Color